Dodge Monaco: 1969

 The 1969 Monaco offered, as a $50 option, the first modern polyellipsoidal (projector) automotive road lamp.
 Called "Super-Lite" and mounted in the driver's side of the grille, this auxiliary headlamp was produced in a joint venture between Chrysler Corporation and Sylvania.
-It uses an 85-watt halogen bulb and was intended as a mid-beam, to extend the reach of the low beams during turnpike travel when low beams alone were inadequate but high beams would produce excessive glare to oncoming drivers.
+It uses an 85-watt halogen bulb and was intended as a mid-beam, to extend the reach of the low beams during turnpike travel when low beams alone were inadequate, but high beams would produce excessive glare to oncoming drivers.

 Available models for 1969 included a two-door hardtop coupe, four-door hardtop sedan, four-door pillared sedan, and four-door station wagons with six- or nine-passenger capacity.
 A new Brougham option package included a vinyl roof on sedans and hardtops and a split-bench front seat with a reclining mechanism on the passenger side (except on the two-door hardtops).
 Monaco wagons received wood-grained vinyl trim along their sides and across the dual-action (side- and bottom-hinged) tailgate.

 Sales of the Polara and Monaco were down by nearly 20,000 cars compared with 1968, with the Monaco line accounting for 38,566 of the 127,252 full-size cars made by Dodge for the year.

 1970

-The 1970 models got completely new front and rear styling that included expensive-to-make loop bumpers front and rear.
+The 1970 models featured new front and rear styling, including complex loop-type bumpers front and rear.
 In the front, the new bumper enclosed a new diecast grille and the headlamps.
 At the rear, the double-loop bumper enclosed the taillamps.
 Reversing lamps were moved up into the endcaps that terminated the quarter panels, in slotted body-color housings.
 The designers chose to emphasize the length of the hood this year, which meant that the redesigned front end grew by three inches.
 However, the new rear end was four inches (102 mm) shorter.

 Improvements to the suspension were promoted as the new "Torsion-Quiet" system, which used strategically placed rubber isolators to reduce road noise and vibrations.
 The rear wheel track was broadened by nearly three inches as Dodge installed the rear axle that had been used only on Wagons on all 1970 Monaco models.

 The Brougham and 500 option packages continued, as did the availability of the Super-Lite, but the 440 Magnum V8 was dropped.
 The 350 hp version 440, available only in wagons for 1969, became the new top engine for all Monacos.
-Despite all of the changes, which cost Chrysler a rather large sum of money, Monaco (and Polara) sales declined with 24,692 Monacos built for the model year.
+Despite all of the changes, which cost Chrysler a rather large sum of money, Monaco (and Polara) sales declined, with 24,692 Monacos built for the model year.